-(i) 15 years since PhD award (8 December 2004).
+(i) Since PhD award (8 December 2004).
 In that period I have had one year of non-academic work (at 1.0 FTE) at Alcatel/Draka Comteq company.

 (ii) Publications: https://orcid.org/0000-0003-2007-7438

-(iii) Research opportunities (academia & industry) : M. Lancry is a 41 year’s old associated professor at the University of Paris Sud 11.
+(iii) Research opportunities (academia & industry) : M. Lancry is a full Professor at the University of Paris Saclay.
 He obtains his PhD on 8 December 2004 in Physics of the Lasers, Atoms and Molecules lab (PhLAM) under the direction of M. Douay in France.
 This research lab is recognized as one of the best in the world for the UV fabrication of fiber Bragg Gratings in various optical materials.
 In 2005, he joined the consortium Alcatel/Draka Comteq in order to work in the “silica expertise group” as R&D researcher.
-Since october 2006, he is permanent associated professor at the University of Paris Sud.
+In october 2006, he joined the University of Paris Sud as permanent associated professor.
 Since 2015, he is group leader of the MAP (Advanced Materials for Photonics) research group.

-(iv) Permanent A/Professor : Research and teaching activities of Dr. Lancry are related to a large range from glass elaboration up to the optical communications.
+(iv) Full time Professor : Research and teaching activities of Prof. Lancry are related to a large range from glass elaboration up to the optical communications.
 This work in particular allowed him to look further into the fields of photonics, optical fiber manufacturing, laser irradiation effects on the microscopic and macroscopic properties of silica glasses as well as in physics-chemistry of silica-based glasses.
-This led to international recognition e.g. 6 invited book chapters and 27 invited conferences.
+This led to international recognition e.g. 7 invited book chapters and 34 invited conferences.
 His actual interest is the frontier knowledge of silica-based materials manufacturing and their nano/micro-structuration by means of various laser irradiations and this in order to create applications in photonics, polarimetry, optical telecommunication.

 (v) Training and project management experience: M. Lancry has managed many grants including two European grants: FP7-PEOPLE-IIF (Femtonano) and FP7-PEOPLE-IRSES (e-FLAG) and 2 Seed funds projects towards Spin-Off creation in 2014 and 2016.
-He was also coordinating ANR Blanc project “FLAG” with Bertrand Poumellec from 2009 up to 2013 and ANR FLAG-IR 2019-2022.
-From the industrial point of view, M. Lancry has managed industrial contracts and is for many optical telecommunication compagnies (3S technology, Avensys, Keopsys, Alcatel Submarine Networks and Draka Comteq/Prysmian).
-Since 2008, apart many regular graduate, master and engineer student’s supervision, M Lancry has already co-supervised 10 PhD students and 5 post-doctoral researchers.
+He was also coordinating ANR Blanc project “FLAG” 2009-2013 with Bertrand Poumellec and ANR FLAG-IR 2019-2023.
+From the industrial point of view, M. Lancry has managed industrial contracts and is expert for many optical telecommunication compagnies (3S technology, Avensys, Keopsys, Alcatel Submarine Networks and Draka Comteq/Prysmian).
+Since 2008, apart many regular graduate, master and engineer student’s supervision, M Lancry has already co-supervised 14 PhD students, 6 invited PhD students and 7 post-doctoral researchers.

 Our main objective is the understanding of the mechanisms of silica-based glasses interaction with photons, leading to permanent changes in the physical properties, which can be then used to develop applications in photonics.
 We have strong track record in fundamental studies regarding materials chemistry synthesis and characterization, silica-based glasses laser processing and more generally on laser-matter interaction in glasses.
 For example, our group is well known expert in UV laser glass processing and defect spectroscopy in a wide variety of silica-based glasses.
 We have published several papers on glass transformation kinetics, which leads to lifetime prediction for telecommunication companies.
 This led to international recognition with invited talks, consulting contracts for these companies and invited papers and book chapters in the UV photosensitivity field.